dugagjin/lossless-text-compression/readme.md

 ### What has to be implemented

 - Online GUI
-- Saving the files (a attempt was made in codec.js, the attempt is commented)
+- Saving the files (an attempt was made in codec.js, the attempt is commented)

 ## Built With